An exciting approach to theoretical spectroscopy: Acknowledgement

 \subsection{Effective Schr\"{o}dinger equation with dynamical Berry-phase field coupling}

-While the velocity gauge can be employed in a wide class of problems, it has two major drawbacks.
-First, at low frequencies of the external field, velocity-gauge calculations may exhibit non-physical divergences associated with numerical accuracy limitations~\cite{aversa_prb_1995, virk_prb_2007}.
-Another disadvantage is related to the introduction of non-local potentials in the time-dependent Hamiltonian, such as scissor-correction operators or non-local self-energies.
-In this case, each operator must be gauge-transformed, resulting in more involved expressions that can complicate numerical implementations~\cite{bertsch_prb_2000, pemmaraju2018velocity}.
-Moreover, the velocity operator used to calculate the density current must be modified to incorporate all non-local contributions to the Hamiltonian~\cite{delsole_prb_1993, sangalli_prb_2017}.
+While the velocity gauge can be employed in a wide range of problems, it has two major drawbacks.
+First, at low frequencies of the external field, velocity-gauge calculations may exhibit non-physical divergences due to limitations in numerical accuracy~\cite{aversa_prb_1995, virk_prb_2007}.
+Another disadvantage is related to the introduction of nonlocal potentials in the time-dependent Hamiltonian, such as scissor-correction operators or nonlocal self-energies.
+In this case, each operator must be gauge-transformed, resulting in more complicated expressions that can hinder numerical implementations~\cite{bertsch_prb_2000, pemmaraju2018velocity}.
+Additionally, the velocity operator used to calculate the density current must be modified to incorporate all nonlocal contributions to the Hamiltonian~\cite{delsole_prb_1993, sangalli_prb_2017}.
 These difficulties are absent when the length gauge is employed.
 However, a straightforward use of the standard field-coupling term $\efield(t) \cdot \pos$ violates the \gls{pbc} usually employed in calculations with extended systems.
-An effective Schr\"{o}dinger equation approach that employs the length gauge in a \gls{pbc}-compatible way by using the dynamical Berry phase, was developed in Refs.~\cite{souza_prb_2004, attaccalite_prb_2013} and implemented in the YAMBO package~\cite{MariniCPC2009}.
+An effective Schr\"{o}dinger equation approach that employs the length gauge in a \gls{pbc}-compatible manner via the dynamical Berry phase, was developed in Refs.~\cite{souza_prb_2004, attaccalite_prb_2013} and implemented in the YAMBO package~\cite{ attaccalite_prb_2013}.

-With the \gls{rt}-\gls{tddft} module of \exciting, it is possible to use the dynamical Berry-phase approach and numerically integrate the following equations of motion for spatially periodic parts of the valence \gls{ks} wavefunctions $\ket{v_{m \kk}(t)} = \ee^{- \im \kk \cdot \pos} \ket{\kswf_{m \kk}(t)}$:
+With the \gls{rt}-\gls{tddft} module of \exciting, it is possible to use the dynamical Berry-phase approach to numerically integrate the following equations of motion for the spatially periodic parts of the valence \gls{ks} wavefunctions $\ket{v_{m \kk}(t)} = \ee^{- \im \kk \cdot \pos} \ket{\kswf_{m \kk}(t)}$:

 where $\pos'$ and $\pos$ correspond to the coordinates of the bra- and ket-states respectively, $\tilde{\partial}_{\kk}$ denotes gauge-invariant $\kk$-derivative, and $\Delta \hat{h}_{\rm QP}$ is a scissor-correction operator~\cite{baraff_prb_1984, OnidaRMP2002}, which rigidly shifts the \gls{cb} by $\Delta \eigval_{\rm QP}$ to mimic the \gls{qp} gap: